 Think you’re ready to take on the vegan diet?
 Here are some of the other benefits of going vegan:

-2. Better poop: It’s gross and I’ll make it brief, but a healthy vegan diet is abundant in fiber, which in most cases, is a good thing (some gastrointestinal issues that can’t tolerate fiber aside).
-More fiber means less straining, better formed stools and less of the, let’s just say, un-fun bathroom time.
+It’s gross and I’ll make it brief, but a healthy vegan diet is abundant in fiber, which in most cases, is a good thing (some gastrointestinal issues that can’t tolerate fiber aside).
+More fiber means less straining, better-formed stools, and less of the, let’s just say, un-fun bathroom time.
 I don’t know about you, but a bad poop experience can ruin my day.

 What are your favorite benefits of going vegan?